okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Handling users may look like `/users`, handling posts from that user may be `/users/23/posts` - get may then start deepening even further.

 ## The shortcomings of RESTful routing

+There are no hardcoded set of rules, just a set of conventions.